ErvieJohn/Red-Devops/README.md

  - PyQt5 Library

  Installation Guide:
- -First, Download the python and pyQT5 to open the application(If you don't have application to open this files).
+ - First, Download the python and pyQT5 to open the application(If you don't have application to open this files).
- -Second, Open the BlueHacks files
+ - Second, Open the BlueHacks files
  - run main.py

  Citation or Referrences: